 Is a Low Profile Microwave Right for You?

-While a low profile microwave can be installed just about anywhere a normal over the range microwave can be installed, certain consumers will find it most appealing.
+While a low profile microwave can be installed just about anywhere a normal over-the-range microwave can be installed, certain consumers will find it most appealing.
 The product was developed mainly for consumers that have an existing range hood over their cooking surface and have cabinetry built to accommodate a hood but not a standard over the range microwave.
 It is ideal for consumers that don't have enough height clearance between their cooking surface and the bottom of a standard over the range model.
-(For reference, you typically need around 18" of minimum clearance, but this can make using your stovetop a pain.)
+Whirlpool allows you to install their low profile microwaves as low as 24" above the top of a range or cooktop.

 The new Whirlpool and KitchenAid models we review below are designed as the perfect replacement product in this case.
 They allow you to kill two birds with one stone: replacing your old hood and getting that undesirable countertop microwave off your counter.
 Low profile microwaves are two appliances in one!